sandersn/vscode-eslint/README.md

 Migrating from ESLint 5.x to ESLint 6.x might need some adaption (see the [ESLint Migration Guide](https://eslint.org/docs/user-guide/migrating-to-6.0.0) for details).
 Before filing an issue against the VS Code ESLint extension please ensure that you can successfully validate your files in a terminal using the eslint command.

 # Possible AI fixes

+Note that AI fixes need to be

+- not overlapping with existing fixes
+- better than /fix's "fix the problem"
+- possible for the AI to fix
+- more complex than "delete" (because /fix will surely suggest that)

+## Triage

-Builtins are done through suggestions:no-implied-eval
+TODO: Builtins are done through suggestions:no-implied-eval
-## builtins
-## eslint-plugin-jsdoc
+TODO: remember to check tsc errors also

 ### Trivial